 The emphasis of the EdD Program is on developing effective, thoughtful, and reflective practitioners who are competent in identifying and solving complex problems of practice in educational settings.
 As a program dedicated to the development of scholarly practitioners, graduates will know:

 - Foundational and current theories and perspectives in leadership theory and practice, organizational analysis, educational policy, and content and context of learning;

 - The importance of being responsive to issues of equity, diversity, and inclusion;

 - How to identify and analyze problems of practice;

 - The value of reflective practice;

 - Theories and research behind teams and group dynamics.

-In addition to developing knowledge that is informed by theory and empirical research, content themes are integrated with practice emphasizing real-time application in the work setting so that graduates will be able to:
+In addition to developing knowledge that is informed by theory and research, the following five themes are integrated with practice, emphasizing real-time application.
+Graduates will be able to: